-- If the modem is at fault, try and claim the warranty or replace it at no additional cost.
+- In case of modem fault, claim the warranty or replace it at no additional cost.

-- Consider getting your Xfinity-compatible modem if you still rent one from the ISP.
+- Consider getting a Xfinity-compatible modem if you still rent one from the ISP.

 Frequently Asked Questions

 There can be multiple reasons for the flashing green light on the Xfinity modem or router, which I have covered in this detailed discussion.
 However, in rare cases, just the LED light can be at fault.
 Yet, that is rare, and it’s mostly always about internet stability or the lack thereof.

 The Xfinity gateway blinking green indicates that all is not well with your internet connection.
 The pulsing green ensures that you aren’t connected to the internet, wired or wireless, using an xFi gateway device.